chiefenne/SCALE_GCODE/README.md

 ### Command Line Arguments

 - `input_file`: Path to the input G-code file (required).
-- `--output_file`: Path to the output scaled G-code file (optional).
+- `-o`: Path to the output scaled G-code file (optional).
 If not provided, a default filename will be generated.
-- `--x`: Scaling factor for X axis.
+- `-x`: Scaling factor for X axis.
 Default is 1.0.
-- `--y`: Scaling factor for Y axis.
+- `-y`: Scaling factor for Y axis.
 Default is 1.0.
-- `--z`: Scaling factor for Z axis.
+- `-z`: Scaling factor for Z axis.
 Default is 1.0.